ryan-hill/course-in-a-box/modules/mapping/_posts/2003-01-01-plotly-and-mapview.md

 __The plots on this submodule are not interactive, please visit the page [here](https://fawda123.github.io/sfs-r-gis-2018-supp/modules/plotly-and-mapview.html) for the full experience!__

 We've seen how to use some of the basic plotting features in R to create static maps in the last two sub-modules.
 Although static maps are still the de facto format for publications, interacting with the plot data can be much more informative.
-R is no longer limited to static plotting since several new package have been introduced in the last few years.
+R is no longer limited to static plotting since several new packages have been introduced in the last few years.
 Most of these packages link R code to existing plotting libraries that were developed in other languages (e.g., JavaScript).
-Many of these new packages also work well with web integration, adding a new level of experience and collaboration to your owrk.
+These new packages also work well with web integration, adding a new level of experience and collaboration to your work.
 These are not new packages in the computing world, just new to the R universe.
-They are insanely easy to use if you know just a bit of R code and they interface really well with R Markdown.
+They are insanely easy to use if you know just a bit of R code.

 We'll introduce the following packages in this submodule:

 * [plotly](https://plot.ly/r/): interactive graphs in R, not limited to maps
-* [mapview](https://github.com/r-spatial/mapview): quick interactive maps to examine eand visually investigate geometries and attributes of spatial data
+* [mapview](https://github.com/r-spatial/mapview): quick interactive maps to visually investigate geometries and attributes of spatial data

 <!-- https://moderndata.plot.ly/visualizing-geo-spatial-data-with-sf-and-plotly/ -->